 In fact, legally, children who are being homeschooled through a private school are considered to be private school students, NOT homeschoolers.
 While this distinction has no bearing on how you teach your child, it does have an impact on the laws that govern your program as well as the opportunities available to you.

 This chart shows some of the legal differences between homeschooling through a private school and homeschooling by registering with the school district.

-Feature Private School Home Education Statutes Register with Superintendent No Yes Submit a Letter of Intent No Yes Maintain Portfolio No Yes File Annual Evaluation with School District No Yes Possible “audit” of records by School District No Yes Advice from Experienced Homeschoolers Yes (usually) No Low Cost Yes Yes Parents Select Curriculum Yes Yes “Attendance” Requirements Yes (easy to meet) No Eligible for Bright Futures Scholarship Yes Yes Receive transcript, diploma, etc. Yes No Take Classes at Florida Virtual School Yes Yes Participate in Inter-Scholastic Extracurricular Student Activities No Yes (student may need to try out) Participate in dual enrollment programs Yes Yes
+Feature Private Umbrella School Home Education Statutes Register with Superintendent No Yes Submit a Letter of Intent No Yes Maintain Portfolio No Yes File Annual Evaluation with School District No Yes Possible “audit” of records by School District No Yes Requires health forms, birth certificate Yes – waiver accepted No Operated by homeschoolers Usually No Diploma Issued Yes No Parents Select Curriculum Yes Yes Attendance Requirements Yes (easy to meet) No Eligible for Bright Futures Scholarship Yes Yes Transcript Maintained Yes No Take Classes at Florida Virtual School Yes Yes Participate in Inter-Scholastic Extracurricular Student Activities Yes Yes Participate in dual enrollment programs Yes Yes

 When looking at this chart, bear in mind that it reflects legal requirements and differences only.
 Private Umbrella schools for homeschoolers may set their own requirements regarding curriculum, testing, and so on.
 If this is an option you wish to pursue, you will want to talk to several schools so that you can find one that matches your educational philosophy, need (or lack thereof) for support, and budget.